2019 Papua protests: Lawsuit on internet blackout

 Responding on the escalating protest, Indonesian authority announced a total internet blackout in all Papua regions on 22 August 2019.
 The blackout continued until 6 September when it was partially lifted for several regions, with the complete lifting of the blackout only occurred on 11 September.
 Despite broad criticism from human rights activists, reporters, and Papuan civilians realising their daily activities was severely hindered by the blackout, Indonesian authority defended the decision as necessary to prevent the spread of hate speech and hoax that may worsen the protests.
 Due to the blackout, a Telkom Indonesia office in Jayapura was burned by the protesters.

 On 21 November 2019, Indonesian public organisations, including Indonesian Journalists Association, Indonesian Legal Aid Foundation, among others, filed a lawsuit against the President of Indonesia and the Ministry of Communication decision to block internet access in Papua during the protest.
 The following lawsuit was processed by the Jakarta Administrative Court.

 After 6 months of trial, the Jakarta Administrative Court announced their ruling in favour of the plaintiff on a court session took place on 3 June 2020.
 The court found the government had violated emergency law by blocking internet access in Papua by failing to prove that the country was in a state of emergency that necessitated the blackout decision.
 The judge also argued that the government should only block access to the accounts and documents that violated the law, instead of blocking the internet on the entirety.
 The court also imposes court costs to the defendants.

 Following the verdict, President of Indonesia and the Ministry of Communications both declared their intention to appeal the verdict on 12 June.
 On 18 June, the Ministry of Communications decided to retract their attempt to appeal the ruling, with the President following suit on 22 June.
 The authority justified the decision that the government needs to focus more on efforts to mitigate the ongoing COVID-19 pandemic in Indonesia.
 However in a further decision on the lawsuit filed on 23 September 2020, on the legality of government to be able to block internet access toward harmful contents during riots as happened during May 2019 Jakarta protests and 2019 Papuan protests, the constitutional court on 27 October 2021 ruled 7-2 in favour of the government and such acts were deemed constitutional.
-If such blocks were to happened, the government would have the ability to restore it quickly.
+If such blocks were to happen, the government would have the ability to restore it quickly.
 Moreover according to the court the government has the responsibility to protect the public safety from all kind of interferences and harms in electronic informations and transaction.
 However the government should put a clear procedure with respect to citizens' right for informations.